tinode/chat/README.md

 * Hot standby.
 * Different levels of message persistence (from strict persistence to "store until delivered" to purely ephemeral messaging).

+## Other

+Demo avatars and some other graphics are from https://www.pexels.com/ under [CC0 license](https://www.pexels.com/photo-license/).

+Background patterns from http://subtlepatterns.com/, commercial and non-commercial use allowed with attribution.

 ## Screenshots

 ### Android